diana-hep/oamap/README.md

 Femtocode is intended for a future HEP query engine, but Numba and PLUR would be easier to implement in the short term.
 The HEP query engine is likely to use Python as a query language before Femtocode is ready.

 **Relationship to [Apache Arrow](https://arrow.apache.org/):** after much exploration (four fundamentally different data representations: recursive counters, Parquet-style, Arrow-style, and normal form), I've come to the conclusion that Arrow's chain of offset arrays is the best way to access hierarchical data.
+It allows for random access, letting us access event data and non-event data in the same framework, and it's simple enough to allow for term rewriting in a complex, procedural language like Python.

 The differences are: